Szécsényi family

-The Szécsényi was a noble family of the Kingdom of Hungary in the 14-15th centuries.
+The House of Szécsényi was a noble family of the Kingdom of Hungary in the 14-15th centuries.
 The ancestor of the family, Thomas descended from the gens ("clan") Kacsics.
 He was one of the most powerful barons of King Charles I of Hungary and he hold several dignities during his reign.
 The family was named after its possession, Szécsény.
 The male line of the family ended in 1460.